The Impact Plan

 For BlackRock’s Impact Investing team, ratings (where available) are only a starting point.
 The team assures that any stock it invests in meets their three impact criteria (materiality, additionality, measurability).
 The team may also leverage its company engagements to better understand the businesses it invests in: through partnering with management there’s an ongoing dialogue around the direction of travel to become more sustainable and get a close understanding of the importance these companies put on sustainable business practices.
 This level of granularity is less probable at an ESG data provider level, when analysing thousands of companies.

-The PensionBee Impact Plan seeks to deliver long term total returns of 0-2% versus MSCI ACWI index – a broad global index comprising all-capitalisation size companies.
+The PensionBee Impact Plan seeks to outperform the MSCI All Country World Index (MSCI ACWI) over the long term by 0-2%.
+This is a broad global index comprising all-capitalisation size companies.

 The plan targets a lower carbon intensity of at least 30% lower than MSCI ACWI.